-- If Google Classroom is enabled for your campus, you CSV must contain the students' email addresses.
-Please be sure that these email addresses match the email addresses your students use to log in to Google Classroom.
+Note: If Google Classroom is enabled for your campus, your CSV must contain the students' Google Classroom email addresses (the email addresses your students use to log into Google Classroom).

 - Click "Choose File," navigate to your desired CSV file and click "Open," and then click "Upload File."

 - If your file has column titles in the first row, select the “Skip First Row (titles)” check box.
 This will disregard the first row, so if your first row is student data, do not select this option.